openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 * Changes over a one week period are computed for the period Monday at 00:00 UTC through Sunday at 23:59 UTC.

-* Measures of student engagement with course content identify the number of unique users who completed an activity during a week.
+* Measures of learner engagement with course content identify the number of unique users who completed an activity during a week.

 * Each unique user who engages in one of the categories of activity increases the count for that category by 1.
-A student who completes 10 problems increases the count of students who tried a problem by 1.
-The same student also increases the overall count of active students by 1.
+A learner who completes 10 problems increases the count of learners who tried a problem by 1.
+The same learner also increases the overall count of active learners by 1.

 For information about viewing engagement metrics in edX Insights, see :ref:`Engagement_Content`.

-**Active Students Last Week metric**
+**Active Learners Last Week metric**

 * The number of unique users who visited any page in the course (a URL) at least once during the last update period.

-  Some examples of the activities that a student can complete on a page, and that are included in this count, include contributing to a discussion topic, reading a textbook, submitting an answer to any type of problem, playing a video, and reviewing course updates on the **Home** page.
+  Some examples of the activities that a learner can complete on a page, and that are included in this count, include contributing to a discussion topic, reading a textbook, submitting an answer to any type of problem, playing a video, and reviewing course updates on the **Home** page.